VergerLab/FibrilTool_Batch_Workflow/README.md

 Automated version of the FibrilTool ImageJ/Fiji macro
 ================
 ### FibrilTool_Batch_Workflow
-is a version FibrilTool_Batch This version has been slightly modified by Stéphane Verger to ease it's incorporation into a specific image analysis workflow.
+is a version FibrilTool_Batch which has been slightly modified by Stéphane Verger to ease it's incorporation into a specific image analysis workflow.
 See https://github.com/VergerLab/MT_Angle2Ablation_Workflow